 Create An Authentication Token (RBAC)

 In order to access the Dashboard, you need to create a new user with the service account mechanism in Kubernetes.
-Grant this user admin permissions, then log in to the Dashboard using their bearer token.
+Grant this user admin permissions, and then log into the Dashboard using their bearer token.
 Let’s look at these steps in more detail.

 Create Service Account